So you've saved for your deposit, you've compared your mortgage options, and you've exchanged contracts.

 Your previous council should generate a bill and send it to your new address should there be anything left to pay.

-They should deliver the various bins that you need for recycling and rubbish collection at the new address.
+The council should deliver the various bins that you need for recycling and rubbish collection at the new address.

-You must make sure that you and all members of your household over 18 are entered onto the electoral roll under the new address.
+You must also make sure that you and all members of your household over 18 are entered onto the electoral roll under the new address.